You Give Good Love: Legacy and influence

 On November 6, 2020, the day before Houston was inducted into the Rock and Roll Hall of Fame, Billboard ranked the song 21st in their 25 best Whitney Houston songs ever list, writing that the song "[was] an exemplar of mid-’80s balladry, with light synths and a gentle, easy groove providing the bedrock for Houston to show off just an ounce of her firm, confident vocal prowess."
 In his list of 12 favorite Houston songs, Rob Sheffield of Rolling Stone placed the ballad on his list, stating the song "introduc[ed] the world to Whitney Houston, a great pop singer with the voice of a great soul singer."

 In 2022, the network BET ranked the slow jam the 15th best Whitney Houston song out of 40 songs, acknowledging the song's unexpected crossover success with white pop audiences, stating "her irrepressible vocal abilities — effortlessly switching between husky, from-the-gut tones to soft soprano trills — made this breezy song an unexpected crossover hit, peaking at No. 3 on the Billboard Hot 100, a major feat for an unknown Black artist in the mid-'80s".

+Forbes ranked the song as the 11th best Houston song out of 20, writing that the song "instantly made Houston a bona fide superstar, one who challenged the palettes of music lovers and the general public fell in love with," adding that "this song’s place in Houston’s discography is essential because it was the beginning of what would become an epochal career."
+The Guardian ranked it the 20th greatest Whitney Houston song in their greatest Houston songs list.

 Justin Kantor of the Seattle Post-Intelligencer credited the pop radio success of "You Give Good Love" with "open[ing] the floodgates for big-voiced female R&B singers in the 'crossover' market of the 1980's and '90s."
 The song's producer Kashif added in the same article, "[You Give Good Love] took my career to a whole new level and helped to cement my status as an elite producer.
 For that I am eternally grateful to Whitney."